 - Galileo's Sunspot drawings

 - Galileo's lunar sketches.
-Recent important work on Galileo as artist can be found in Horst Bredekamp, Galileo der Künstler: die Mond-die Sonne-die Hand (Berlin: Akademie Verlag, 2007), and the collective volumes under Bredekamp's editorship: Galileo's O: Galileo's Sidereus Nuncius, ed.
+Interesting infromation on Galileo as an artist can be extracted from a judicious reading of Horst Bredekamp, Galileo der Künstler: die Mond-die Sonne-die Hand (Berlin: Akademie Verlag, 2007), and the collective volumes under Bredekamp's editorship: Galileo's O: Galileo's Sidereus Nuncius, ed.
 I. Brückle & O. Hahn, vol 1 (Berlin: Akademie Verlag, 2011), and Paul Needham, Galileo's O: Galileo Makes a Book, vol. 2 (Berlin: Akademie Verlag, 2011).
-Doubt has recently been expressed (late June 2012) that the "New York" Sidereus Nuncius at the heart of these studies and associated books may be the work of a highly sophisticated forgery operation associated with the Girolamini book-theft ring associated with the notorious Marino Massimo de Caro .
-The New York Sidereus Nuncius is scheduled for fresh forensic examination in labs in Berlin in the near future.
+It has recently been shown (late June 2012) that the "New York" Sidereus Nuncius at the heart of these studies and associated books are the work of a highly sophisticated forgery operation in connection with the Girolamini book-theft ring, with the notorious Marino Massimo de Caro as a principal.
 Now see Nicholas Schmidle, A Very Rare Book, The New Yorker 89/41 (Dec.
 16, 2013), 62.
 The team led by Bredekamp have accepted the findings of Nick Wilding that the book is a fake, and have released the results of their reanalysis of the fake, and its implications in Galileo's O: A Galileo Forgery―Unmasking the New York Sidereus Nuncius, ed.
 H. Bredekamp, I. Brückle, & P. Needham (Berlin: Walter de Gruyter GmbH, 2014―the volume is available as an open access publication)